 One of the best blogger technology tools on the market, Dragon Anywhere has incredible customization settings.
 You can change your password right from the app; set the default language and choose default file formats and email recipients.
 In addition, you can choose the text display size, line spacing, and manage your subscription (discussed next).
 Honestly, I think it’s one of the best tools eva!

 Although Dragon Anywhere is $14.99 a month, I think it is well worth the money.
 I use it every single day.
 Even going back and forth to run errands.
 Once you get used to using it you will never want to type another blog post by hand.
 It even keeps up with my accent…wait a minute…I don’t have an accent, I’m from Texas.

 There are a few words that it tends to get a little confused on but it’s all good.
 Use this to brainstorm to create a blog scheduled to create a blog post anything you want.

-I am not affiliated with Dragon in any way, I just like the product.
-If you are interested in Dragon Anywhere or Dragon Naturally Speaking, you can read all about it at Nuance.com
+If you are interested in Dragon Anywhere or Dragon Naturally Speaking, you can read all about it at New Dragon Professional Individual.

 For the next post in this series, I’ll be showing you another tool that is in my toolbox called Evernote.
 Evernote does allow some voice recognition, however, Evernote does not transfer the voice to text.
 It simply records the voice for you and let you add text.
 Maybe that works for you better maybe it doesn’t entirely up to you.
 So this is step one in a series of blog posts about tools that are useful for blogging.